Alekseyfgl/vet-handbook/README.md

     npm install
 ```

-5. Write in the console
+5. Write to the console

 ```html
     npm start